connorruss2005-cmd/DATA201-project/README.md

 -

 How to interact with each other
-- we will comunicate through WhatsApp and meet in person when necessary.
+- We will comunicate through WhatsApp and meet in person when necessary.